 As a qualified HR Manager with years of experience in both administration and retail industries Janette is used to multi-tasking and ‘thinking outside the box’.

 After working for the same distribution company for 20 years in which she developed from a data entry clerk to a Sales Ledger Manager, Janette moved into the retail industry and set herself a new challenge to qualify as a HR Manager by completing her CIPD qualifications.

-Janette is an active contributor to the Training Events group and Office representative at Council meetings directly feeding back contributions from the BABICM membership.
+Janette is an active contributor to the Training & Education group, Conference Planning Group, Company Strategy Group, IRCM Communications Group and Office representative at Council meetings directly feeding back contributions from the BABICM membership.